-We have to look back approximately 30 years to see how far our industry has perfected and grown.
-Back in the 80’s not many ladies got their eyebrows “shaped”, hair removal was done with a razor and men did not even think of stepping foot in a spa.
+We have to look back some 30 years to really see how far our industry has grown.
+Back in the 80’s not many got their eyebrows shaped, hair removal was done with a razor and men dared not think of stepping foot in a spa.
 Beauty salons were typically a room a the back of your local hairdressers.

-Unfortunately our treatments were thought as an add-on to having your hair done or something ladies had done once a year -for a treat!
+Unfortunately our treatments were thought as an add-on to having your hair done or something ladies had done once a year, for a treat.

-Then something happened…
+Then something beautiful happened…

 Beauty salons and spas became THE business of the 21st century.